cloud-gov/cg-site/content/overview/pricing/free-limited-sandbox.md

 * Currently sandbox applications may run indefinitely, but **soon we will delete sandbox content once a month**.
 We will send notice emails to all sandbox users before we implement this.
 * Sandboxes can only use free [managed services]({{< relref "docs/services/index.md" >}}).
 * Don't put production applications or production data in sandboxes.
 * Sandboxes do not have an "org manager" role available.
-You can control access and permissions for your own sandbox space.
+(You can control access and permissions for your own sandbox space.)
+If you want to manage an org of prototyping spaces for people at your agency, consider purchasing prototyping-tier access.
 * You can't set up [custom domains]({{< relref "docs/apps/custom-domains.md" >}}) for your applications.
 By default, your applications receive a `*.app.cloud.gov` domain.